gituliar/gituliar.github.io/_drafts/american-options-gpu.md

 (put 1D PDE here)

-## --- How are you sure that your code is correct ?

-Very good question.
-Indeed, it has no sense to benchmark wrong code.

-- I compare against a portfolio of 42000 options

-  Priced with Anderesen et al. implementation form QuantLib.

-- The portfolio is constructed by permuting all combinations of the following parameters:

-## --- What are your main findings ?

-- Overall performance (plot + table)

-- Performance of every of 4 steps (plot + table)

-- Metrics
-  - CPU FP32
-  - CPU FP64
-  - GPU FP32
-  - GPU FP64

-## --- What is the Finite-Difference algorithm in a nutshell ?
+## --- What is the Finite-Difference method in a nutshell ?

 (put discrete equation)